Unknown22/TangoJSDemo/README.md

 4. Follow the instructions.

-> If browser will open and you see blank tab, try refresh.
+> If browser will open and you see blank tab, try refresh and check requirements

 ## Demo